bucketfish/bucketfish-blog/markdown_content/00_swiftui_drag_drop.md

 ~~~~
 ![final demonstration of completed drag and drop](../../assets/00/2.gif)

-and there we go! simplest possible implementation of onDrag and onDrop. if you're interested in more detailed usages, here are some more advanced tutorials on  <a href="https://www.kodeco.com/21679742-drag-and-drop-tutorial-for-swiftui" target="_blank">kodeco.com</a> and <a href="https://swiftui-lab.com/drag-drop-with-swiftui/" target="_blank">swiftui-lab.com</a>. happy dragging!
+and there we go! simplest possible implementation of onDrag and onDrop. if you're interested in more detailed usages, here are some more advanced tutorials on  <a href="https://www.kodeco.com/21679742-drag-and-drop-tutorial-for-swiftui" target="_blank">kodeco.com</a> and <a href="https://swiftui-lab.com/drag-drop-with-swiftui/" target="_blank">swiftui-lab.com</a>. happy dragging :)

 ---